polluxchou/wanman_gy/README.md

 - Dynamically configures agent roles, including automatically extracting roles from high-quality agent role catalogs on the internet.
 - Supports dynamic skill self-evolution.
 - Supports db9-powered global search and story retrieval.

+## What's Different from Upstream

+Compared to the original wanman, this fork introduces:

+### 1. Local Web Cockpit (Experimental)
+- Embedded cockpit-host inside Vite dev server
+- No separate host process required during development
+- Simplified local UI workflow

+### 2. Developer Workflow Enhancements
+- Improved local setup experience
+- Better integration between CLI and UI
+- Faster iteration loop for agent orchestration

+### 3. Early Exploration of Collaboration Layer
+- Investigating patterns for multi-user / shared agent workflows
+- Not production-ready

+> Note: These changes are experimental and may not align with upstream design decisions.

+## When to Use This Fork

+Use this repository if you want to:

+- Experiment with wanman in a local-first environment
+- Explore UI-driven agent orchestration workflows
+- Contribute ideas around developer experience or collaboration

+Do NOT use this fork if you need:

+- A stable production setup
+- Long-term API compatibility
+- Guaranteed alignment with upstream roadmap

 ## Quickstart